gaia-dpci/GaiaXPy/docs/source/usage.rst

 Generic usage
 -------------

-This section shows how to pass different types of input to a generic function in the package (which could be calibrate, convert, etc.) and some considerations on output and storage.
+This section shows how to pass different types of input to a generic function in the package (which could be :python:`calibrate`, :python:`convert`, etc.) and some considerations on output and storage.

 Input
 -----